istvano/dev-machine/README.md

 * LOCAL_ADDRESS the address of the machine for local provisioning, used to create inventory for local run
 * LOCAL_USER the user to connect to the local address
 * PRO_PARAMS any parameters for ansible e.g. -k (ssh password) -K (become password)

+> Please note: if you running the provisioning against a server where you need sudo password, you can add
+> the -K to PRO_PARAMS in .env

 ## Info